-Prenatal exposure to toxicants and childhood neurodevelopmental disorders and cognitive functions (NeuroTox) - project description
+Prenatal exposure to toxicants and childhood neurodevelopmental disorders and cognitive functions (NeuroTox)

 Environmental chemicals may affect child development already in the womb.
 However, empirical knowledge regarding adverse effects of toxicants on brain development and cognitive functions, or as risk for neurological or neurodevelopmental disorders in children is limited, yet of great public health importance.